Iowa Natural Heritage Foundation

 • Resume

-• 5-6 work samples (published material is ideal, but classroom work is also accepted)
+• 5-6 work samples (published material is ideal, but classroom work is also accepted).
+Work samples can be in a PDF or Word document format or through a link(s) (for example, to an online portfolio).

 • A letter of recommendation from a professor or professional in your major/area of interest.
-The letter may be included in your application or sent separately by the writer.
 Include reference contact information.